 It is important to counsel patients to seek medical attention if they become systemically unwell or infection is rapidly worsening at any time.

-Diabetic foot infection can lead to serious limb-threating complications so should be reassessed at 1–2 days if not improving
+Diabetic foot infection can lead to serious limb-threating complications so should be reassessed at 1–2 days if not improving.

-are severely unwell or
+who are systemically unwell

 In any patient presenting with skin infection, it is vital to exclude necrotising fasciitis, a rare but destructive and rapidly progressive infection that involves deep tissues, fascia, and muscles.